logo

 London prints, 1898

-The first pictorials were issued more than one hundred years ago when to issue pictorial definitive stamps rather than the monarch's head was unusual.
+They were issued in 1898 when to issue pictorial definitive stamps without the monarch's head was unusual.

 ½d 1d 2d 2½d